-Whenever I hear of the possibility of Aurora being visible from latitudes such as Nowra I immediately think about the scene in the Simpsons where Superintendent Chalmers questions an Aurora continue...
+Whenever I hear of the possibility of Aurora being visible from latitudes as high as Nowra I immediately think about the scene in the Simpsons where Superintendent Chalmers questions an continue...

 Earlier this month the club was contacted by a couple living in Parma.
 For several years they have housed a Bintel 12 Inch Dobsonian which has belonged to a gentleman continue...